micgonzalez/Data-Modeling-in-Excel/README.md

-# Data Modeling with a Pivot Table in Excel
+# Data Modeling with two Pivot Charts in Excel

 # Introduction
-This repository is based on making a data model and then creating a pivot table in the Excel program.
-I was tasked to created one for a meeting.
+This repository is based on making a data model, creating a pivot table and then create two pivot charts in the Excel program.
+I was tasked to created one for a recent meeting.

 # Abstract
 I was tasked to make a data model based on administration data that had many features.
 I was also tasked in creating a pivot table from that data that included a few features.
+Then I was taksed to create two visualizations that broken down the data results into a simple form.

 # Summary of Skills